steven-aj/steven-aj.github.io/src/content/singles/what-to-collect-in-a-content-audit.md

   - beginners
   - free-stuff
 ---
-Clients generally know exactly what they want, but not always how to get there (or if they're even ready to try).
-For new projects, a content audit is essential for aligning expectations, building a sitemap and (*by extension*) defining a proper scope.
-Failing to conduct this is probably the most common mistake that new freelancers make.
+For new projects, a content audit is essential for aligning expectations, building a sitemap and, by extension, defining the project's scope.
+Read on, download a free PDF checklist to help you collect all the essential materials, and learn how organize your client's information to build a solid foundation for development.
 ## Collectible Material

-This isn't just a list of items to collect.
+Make no mistake - this isn't just a list of items to collect.
 It's a strategic roadmap toward building any project.
-A thorough content audit will serve as your cornerstone for success, helping to prevent the most common pitfalls that new freelancers encounter.

-The provided PDF is a great starting point for a structured approach to collecting these materials.
-Organize them into folders by context to make it easier to break them into manageable pieces.
-Further organize those pieces into a sitemap proposal along the way.
 Systematic organization early on not only facilitates the breakdown into manageable parts, but can also demonstrate expertise and foresight.
+Never be afraid to be upfront about the things you need.
+In the long run, you'll be grateful that you did and your client will appreciate the results.

+> Never be afraid to be upfront about the things you need.
+In the long run, you'll be grateful that you did and your client will appreciate the results.

 As promised, you can [download the checklist of material here](/downloads/documents/content-audit-checklist.pdf).
-I encourage you to continue reading, though, to get a clear understanding of each piece worth collecting.

-> Never be afraid to be upfront about the things you need.
-In the long run, you'll be grateful that you did and your client will appreciate your expertise.

 ### Brand Guidelines and Style Guides

 Gathering brand & style guidelines early on will help you to ensure consistency in the website's design and content.
 You can glean a lot from logos and other materials listed here but, if they can provide it, be sure to get their specs for color schemes, typography and tone of voice.

 ### Previous Websites